saumy-sh/agroBot/README.md

 # Project Testing
 Our project can be tested by running a kaggle notebook which has all the implementations.
 The link is here:
 [Notebook implementation](https://www.kaggle.com/code/zoomershredder/chatbot-agrobot)
+If this doesn't work then follow the steps in Installation to clone the repo and setup all model files provided in drive link below.

 ## Architecture